What is SEM (Search Engine Marketing)

 Search Engine Marketing Tools

-If you’re new to SEM and don’t know where to start, we’ve got you covered with various helpful tools, some of which are free, and others require payment.
+If you’re new to SEM and don’t know where to start, we’ve covered you with various helpful tools, some of which are free, and others require payment.
 These tools can significantly improve your experience and results, so you must be aware of their existence:

 • Google Ads (free) – Helps you set up and manage paid ad campaigns on Google.